 Option Description Required volume_id The ID of the Amazon EBS volume Example: vol-4d826724 Yes instance instance_id The ID of the instance to which the volume will attach Volumes can only attach to instances in the same availability zone.
 Example: i-6058a509 Yes device device Specifies how the device is exposed to the instance.
 This value is operating system dependent.
-Example: /dev/sdh (Linux) Yes
+For a list of devices reserved by the instance stores, see Instance Storage .
+Example: /dev/sdf in Linux and UNIX or xvdf in Windows Yes